LucieSebestova/english-for-designers/index.md

 # Hi, I'm Lucie
 I'm graphic designer and illustrator.
-I enjoy creating completely new identities to which I can add not only practicality, but also creativity.
+I enjoy creating completely new brand identities to which I can add not only practicality, but also creativity.

 # About me
 - my story